Stuff (company): 2024 developments

+2025 developments

+On 21 March, NZME confirmed it had entered into negotiations with Stuff in late 2024 to acquire several of its Wellington and South Island newspapers in order to boost its OneRoof business revenue and audience.
+However, Stuff had paused these talks in response to Canadian billionaire Jim Grenon's bid to replace NZME's current leadership board during a shareholder meeting scheduled for 29 April 2025.

+On 25 March, retail website Trade Me CEO Anders Skoe confirmed that his company and Stuff had been discussing content sharing and other unspecified collaborations.
+On 3 June, Trade Me acquired a 50 percent stake in the Stuff Digital division, whose assets include the website Stuff and the evening news bulletin ThreeNews.
+In addition, Stuff's property section will be rebranded as Trade Me Property, with listings, advertisements and some content shared across both platforms.

+On 19 August 2025, unionised employees of Stuff affiliated with the E tū union voted to strike to protest their employer's plan to split their collective bargaining agreement into two agreements, reflecting the company's split into separate digital and print divisions.

 Management

 Allen Williams was chief executive officer of Fairfax New Zealand Limited from April 2009 until April 2013, when he was promoted to managing director of Australian Publishing Media.
 Andrew Boyle was acting managing director until Simon Tong started as managing director in September 2013.
 Tong left in March 2017, just days prior to the Commerce Commission announcing their final decision on the proposed Fairfax New Zealand merger with New Zealand Media and Entertainment (NZME).
 Tong was succeeded by Boyle as acting managing director until Sinead Boucher was appointed chief executive officer in August 2017.
 Boucher had first been employed by Fairfax as a branch office reporter for The Press in 1993.